GetChipBot/chipbot-wordpress-plugin/readme.txt

 - Reporting dashboard to monitor your user's behavior.
 - Weekly emails about user behavior reports and recommendations.

+You will need to [sign up for a Account ID](https://getchipbot.com) to use this plugin.
+It's free to use but paid subscriptions are available for unlimited data and reporting.

 = How It Works =

 == Installation ==